MetaSys-LISBP/IsoCor/doc/index.rst

 It is one of the routine tools that we use at the `MetaSys team <http://www.lisbp.fr/en/research/integrated-metabolism-and-dynamics-of-metabolic-systems.html>`_ and `MetaToul platform <https://www6.toulouse.inra.fr/metatoul_eng/>`_ in isotopic studies of metabolic systems.

 The code is open-source, and available on `GitHub <https://github.com/MetaSys-LISBP/IsoCor/>`_ under a :ref:`GPLv3 license <license>`.

-This documentation can also be found online at Read the Docs (`https://isocor.readthedocs.io <https://isocor.readthedocs.io/>`_).
+This documentation is available on Read the Docs (`https://isocor.readthedocs.io <https://isocor.readthedocs.io/>`_) and can be downloaded as a PDF file.

 .. rubric:: Key features